Report spiking

 Drink spiking is illegal and can carry a sentence of up to ten years in prison, even when no other offence has been committed.

-Spiking is when someone puts alcohol or drugs into another person’s drink or body without their consent or knowledge.
+Spiking occurs when someone puts alcohol or drugs into another person’s drink or body without their consent or knowledge.

 People can also be a victim of ‘needle spiking’, which is injecting someone with drugs without their consent.